adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 Watch the Output window.
 If the debugger won't connect or the application won't start, you may need to restart your computer or the emulator to get the network working.

+!!! tip
+    I have had some reports of the TaskList app crashing when using an x86 emulator.
+If you run into these problems, check out the [Android Tips][int-android-tips] section.

 If everything is working, you should see the Android Emulator display your mobile client:

 ![Android app running on emulator][img16]